a free, full-color newspaper for Benzie County

 Jordan Bates, Co-Owner: Design & Web

-For more than 33 years, Jordan has lived in Benzie County, hiking its trails, swimming its lakes, exploring its forests, and most recently learning to fish its waters.
+For more than three decades years, Jordan has lived in Benzie County, hiking its trails, swimming its lakes, exploring its forests, and most recently learning to fish its waters.

 The Betsie Current was founded by Jordan and his high school pal, Richard Taber, back in 2005.
 After two great years, structural difficulties made producing a high-quality newspaper unfeasible, and the paper was subsequently put on hiatus until 2014, when Jacob Wheeler (see below), another high school chum, moved back to Northern Michigan and convinced Jordan that it was time to get The Current flowing again.